habibiDC/Coursera-R-programming/README.md

 # Coursera-R-programming
-Download the zip file from the depository.
+Download the zip file from the respository.

 Instructions from Coursera: